eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 # Host a Dynamic Application on AWS using Kubernetes (EKS)

-This guide outlines the process for hosting a dynamic application using Kubernetes on AWS Elastic Kubernetes Service (EKS).
+This project outlines the process for hosting a dynamic application using Kubernetes on AWS Elastic Kubernetes Service (EKS).
 The infrastructure will be designed using a 3-tier VPC.

 ---